awsdocs/amazon-kendra-developer-guide/doc_source/deploying.md

 # Deploying Amazon Kendra<a name="deploying"></a>

 When it comes time to deploy Amazon Kendra search to your website, we provide source code that you can use with React to get a head start on your application\.
 The source code is provided with no charge under a modified MIT license\.
 You can use it as is or change it for your own needs\.
+The provided React app is an example to help you get started\.
+It's not a production ready app\.

 To deploy a search application with no code and generate an endpoint URL to your search page with access control, see [Amazon Kendra Experience Builder](https://docs.aws.amazon.com/kendra/latest/dg/deploying-search-experience-no-code.html)\.